React-Sight/React-Sight/README.md

 2. Install [React Sight](https://chrome.google.com/webstore/detail/react-sight/aalppolilappfakpmdfdkpppdnhpgifn) from the Chrome web store

-3. Install the React Sight Chrome Developer Tool from the [Chrome Store](***).

-4. Run your React application in Chrome
+3. Run your React application, or open (almost!) any website running React!

-5. Open Chrome Developer Tools -> React Sight panel
+4. Open Chrome Developer Tools (cmd+opt+j) -> React Sight panel

 ## Contributing

+Found a bug?
+Have a suggestion?

 Please submit issues/pull requests if you have feedback or would like to contribute.
 If you're interested in joining the React Sight team as a contributor, feel free to message one of us directly.